yash-srivastava19/yash-srivastava19/README.md

 * Hi, I'm @yash-srivastava19.
-I'm a machine learning research enthusiast, with a particular interest in deep reinforcement learning, neuroimaging, quantum machine learning and Artificial Intelligence in general.
+I'm a machine learning research enthusiast, with a particular interest in Natural Language Processing, Data Science,Quantum Machine Learning and Artificial Intelligence in general.

-* Currently, I'm learning about quantum machine learning with Qiskit and TensorFlow Quantum, as well as furthering my knowledge in deep reinforcement learning with ChainerRL.
-I'm also exploring the fields of reinforcement learning, natural language processing, MLOps with TFX and recommender systems.
+* Currently, I'm learning about Natural Language Processing, as well as furthering my knowledge in Data Science.
+I'm also exploring the fields of reinforcement learning, ML System Design and other areas of Artificial Intelligence as well.

 * I'm passionate about researching and learning about technologies that have the potential to make a big impact in our lives.
 As an advocate for responsible, trustworthy, and secure AI, I believe in the importance of ethical considerations in the development and deployment of artificial intelligence.

 * I strongly belive in learning with collaboration, so if you want to improve upon some of my project, we can discuss in length about it.
 You just have to ping me.
-I think I am friendly and approachable 🙂.

 * How to reach me : - [Mail ID](mailto:ysrivastava82@gmail.com?&cc=ysrivastava82@gmail.com&subject=Hi%20Yash%20from%20GitHub&body=Hi%20Yash%20I%20am%20%E2%80%A6%20and%20thanks%20for%20prefilling%20this%20email),